llm CLI Tool Guide 2026: Run Any LLM From Your Terminal

 Plugin System: Adding More Models

-llm install llm-claude-3 # Anthropic Claude models
+llm install llm-claude-3

-llm install llm-gemini # Google Gemini
+llm install llm-gemini

-llm install llm-ollama # Local models via Ollama
+# Add local models via Ollama

 llm models

-llm -m claude-3-5-sonnet-latest "summarize this document"
+llm -m claude-3.5-sonnet "summarize this document"

 llm -m gemini-1.5-pro "summarize this document"

-llm -m ollama/llama3.2 "summarize this document"
+llm -m ollama/llama3 "summarize this document"

-llm aliases set fast gpt-4o-mini
+llm aliases set default claude-3.5-sonnet

 Prompt Logging & History

-llm logs --json # Machine-readable output
+llm logs --json

 Shell Scripting with llm

-git diff --staged | llm "write a concise git commit message for these changes"
+git diff --staged | llm "write a concise git commit message for this diff"

 Error log diagnosis

-tail -n 100 /var/log/app/error.log | llm "identify the root cause and suggest a fix"
+tail -n 50 /var/log/app/error.log | llm "identify the root cause and suggest a fix"

-Structured output extraction with jq
+Structured JSON extraction with jq

-| jq '.company_name'
+| jq '.company_name, .arr, .funding_round'

 How does llm compare to the OpenAI CLI?

-What happens to my prompts β is anything sent to a server besides the model API?
+What happens to my prompts—is anything sent to a server besides the model API?

-Track the Live Heat Score
+Track the Heat Score Live

 Heat scores update daily across 300+ AI tools.